dmcg/minutest/README.template.md

 ## Usage

-Minutests are defined in a Spec style, with contexts and tests inside those contexts.
+Minutests are defined in a Spec style, with nested contexts and tests.
+The JUnit 5 [Nested Tests example](https://junit.org/junit5/docs/current/user-guide/#writing-tests-nested) translates like this

 ```insert-kotlin src/test/kotlin/com/oneeyedmen/minutest/examples/StackExampleTests.kt
 ```